Salmon-Computer-Vision/salmon-computer-vision/utils/pi/README.md

 USB devices should be automatically mounted to `/media/usb[0-7]`.

+- Setup a new user
+- Create and give new user the `sshfs` group
+- Put the contents of `sshfs.conf` into the bottom of `/etc/ssh/sshd_config`

 ## Raspberry Pi Recording Setup

 Add the following to `sudo crontab -e`